stellasposito/stellasposito/README.md

 - 📚 I am a Data Scientist passionate about understanding, learning and teaching about the extensive world of data and its applications in our lives.

 ##
+### Checkout my website to see other publications: stellasposito.github.io

 ### What I know:
 <div>